Time-domain Radio-loudness of Active Galactic Nuclei: Intermittency, Memory, and Jet Escape: Phenomenology of the TDRL Framework

-\paragraph{Relativistic cores in nominally radio-quiet AGN.} Reinterpreting ``radio quiet'' as a statement about cumulative radio output rather than an instantaneous prohibition on jet launching makes the detection of compact radio cores in nominally radio-quiet objects a natural expectation rather than an anomaly.
+\paragraph{Relativistic cores in nominally radio-quiet AGN.} Compact radio cores in nominally radio-quiet AGN are not surprising in a time-domain picture.
 The growing number of VLBI detections of compact cores, mildly relativistic motions, and sub-kiloparsec jet features in nominally radio-quiet objects \citep{2022ApJ...936...73A,2022MNRAS.510..718P, 2023MNRAS.525..164C,2021MNRAS.504.3823W,2023ApJ...944..187W,2023MNRAS.523L..30W,2023MNRAS.518...39W,2023MNRAS.525.6064W,2025ApJ...987L..26W} is consistent with the TDRL picture, which places such sources in the triggering or restarting region of the $(\Rcore,\Rlobe)$ plane.
 We note, however, that this expectation is not unique to TDRL: any framework that allows episodic jet activity would predict occasional compact detections.
 The specific added value of the TDRL decomposition is the prediction that these sources should cluster at high $\mathcal{I}_\nu$ (top-left corner in the $(\Rcore,\Rlobe)$ plane) and that their lobe emission should follow the Beta distribution conditioned on $J=1$ (Eq.~\ref{eq:condY}).
 These sources are more naturally interpreted as young or recently restarted radio sources than as systems intrinsically devoid of large-scale jets.
 The e-MERLIN Quasar Feedback Survey makes this especially clear: once the inner $\sim10^2$\,pc are resolved, AGN-related radio structures appear in the majority of a predominantly radio-quiet quasar sample \citep{2025MNRAS.537..705N}.
 Scalar $R$ misses them, while the mismatch index does not.

 A necessary caveat is that not every compact radio source is a jet.
 Recent parsec-scale work on radio-quiet quasars suggests that some compact sources are consistent with self-absorbed synchrotron from very small scales, whereas others may include wind-shock or coronal contributions \citep{2023MNRAS.525..164C,2024ApJ...975...35C,2025ApJ...979..241C, 2025NatAs...9.1086L}.
 In practical applications, $\Rcore$ should therefore be read as the prompt compact AGN contribution; when a genuinely jet-specific subsample is required, brightness temperature, polarization, flat or inverted spectra, variability, and proper motions provide the most reliable discriminants \citep{2023MNRAS.525.6064W}.